twiztedmyrtle/twiztedmyrtle.github.io/content/blog/iceland-worst-nightmare-transformed.md

 type = "post"

 +++
-Iceland is unique, complex and intriguing.
+<p>Iceland is unique, complex and intriguing.
 The island is transforming and evolving in real time since it is geologically active.
 It is a land of many volcanoes, geysers, geothermal springs, black sand beach , moss and lava fields, mountains, glaciers, lakes, fjords and aurora borealis.
 I was sold.
 So I booked a 14-day trip for December, which included a 7-day photo tour with the talented photographer, <a href="http://www.iuriebelegurschi.com/" target="_blank">Iurie Belegurschi</a>.
 As December approached, I was hardly able to contain my excitement.
-I was like a child waiting for Christmas day.
+I was like a child waiting for Christmas day.</p>

 And with that excitement, my trip to Iceland started with an "Oh shit" moment.
 My first rude awakening came when I left Keflavik airport and got smacked in the face by the cruel bitter wind.
 On day 2, I threw up violently as if my inner organs wanted to meet me face to face.
 I could feel the cold had made its way into my bones and no amount of clothing or blankets could bring warmth to my body.
 It was too late.